acmsigsoft/EmpiricalStandards/docs/SystematicReviews.md

     studies' quality explicitly.
 -   Reviewing an area in which there are too few high-quality primary studies to draw reliable conclusions.

+## Invalid Criticisms

+-   The search queries are not identical in all databases.
+-   The analysis strategy should be more qualitative/quantitative

 ## Suggested Readings